C0deWiser/workflow/README.md

 Prerequisite is a `callable` with `Model` argument.
 It may throw an exception.

-To disable transition, prerequisite should throw a `TransitionRecoverableException`.
+To temporarily disable transition, prerequisite should throw a `TransitionRecoverableException`.
 Leave helping instructions in exception message.

 Here is an example of issues user may resolve.